Opioid Facts

 What is Naloxone?

-Naloxone is a safe medicine that can quickly stop an opioid overdose.
-Naloxone can be sprayed into the nose or injected into the muscle of a person to quickly and safely reverse the potential deadly effects of an overdose.
-Sometimes more than one dose is necessary to get a person to breathe again.
-You do not need to have a prescription for naloxone and you do not need to be a medical provider to administer naloxone.
-Naloxone carries no risk of abuse and has no effect on individuals who do not already have opioids in their system.
-It does not generate physical dependency.
+Naloxone can be sprayed into the nose or is available as an injection.
+Sometimes more than one dose of naloxone is needed to reverse the effects of an overdose.
+You do not need to have a prescription for naloxone and you do not need to be a medical provider to administer or give naloxone.
+Naloxone is not addictive and will not hurt a person if they do not have opioids in their body.

 New Hampshire naloxone (Narcan) training “Become a Community First Responder” – This free online training is offered by the University of New Hampshire and after completing the training module, you will be mailed free Naloxone.